SERVIR-Amazonia/suriname-training/ceo/introduction.md

 ---

 # Introduction
-Welcome to an Map Validation and Area Estimation with Collect Earth Online (CEO)!
-This workshop will give an overview of CEO and how to use it for data collection (particularly for map validation and area estimation).
-For the hands-on portion of the activity, the workflow will also incorporate GEE, CEO, and SEPAL.
+Welcome to an Map Validation with Collect Earth Online (CEO)!
+This workshop will give an overview of CEO and how to use it for data collection (particularly for map validation).
+For the hands-on portion of the activity, the workflow will also incorporate GEE.

 ## Pre-Workshop Set Up

 ### **[Detailed instructions on pre-workshop setup](https://docs.google.com/document/d/16N5wXbWi767AG4k-BPusu9Gc0HXKrY9qACFN9JZkiAA/edit?usp=sharing)**

 1. Create a [CEO account](https://app.collect.earth/register).
 Remember the email address you used to make this account.
-2. Join the CEO institution for this workshop **“Guyana Geospatial Workshop”**.
+2. Join the CEO institution for this workshop **“Suriname Geospatial Workshop”**.
 If your organization already has a CEO Institution, request to join that institution.
 We will also cover this step in the workshop, and make an institution if your organization does not have one.
 3. Install [Google Earth Pro](https://support.google.com/earth/answer/21955?hl=en) on your computer.
-4. Create a [SEPAL](https://docs.sepal.io/en/latest/setup/register.html) account and request additional resources.

 ## Objectives
 1. Understand the uses and benefits of CEO.